Are Tooth Gems Safe for Your Teeth?

 Short answer: tooth gems can be enamel-safe when applied with professional materials and removed correctly.
 The real risks come from low-quality adhesives, untrained application, and DIY removal.
-Use this myth-busting guide to decide confidently—then see our clinical Aftercare & Safety page for the technical details.
+Use this myth-busting guide to decide confidently — then see our clinical Aftercare & Safety page for the technical details.

 Myth: “Tooth gems drill into your teeth.”

-Fact: Proper application is non-invasive—no drilling on sound enamel.
+Fact: Proper application is non-invasive — no drilling on sound enamel.
 A dental-grade resin bonds the gem to the surface and can be polished off professionally.

-Myth: “They ruin enamel.”
+Myth: “They always ruin enamel.”

 Myth: “Brushing will knock it off.”

-✅ Safety Decision Checklist (2 Minutes)
+Quick Safety Decision Checklist

 - Provider: Are they trained or licensed?
-Do they explain etch/bond/LED curing and aftercare?
+Do they explain etch, bond, LED curing, and aftercare?

 - Materials: Are the gems and adhesives designed for teeth (not craft gems or nail glue)?